-- Sea salt or kosher salt and freshly ground black pepper
+- Sea salt to taste (or kosher salt and freshly ground black pepper)

 1. Preheat the oven to 375° F or 425° F, depending on desired degree of doneness (see tips, above).
 Wash and dry the vegetables.
 Peel if desired and chop or slice into fairly uniform pieces.